 Try the rugged cliff-top paths between Salema and Luz or, for the more committed walker, the Algarve Way runs across the region, from the Spanish border in the east to Cape St Vincent, where Portugal's south and west coasts meet.

 New Year's Eve in Lisbon

-Located by the River Tagus, the evening typically involves a major band performing and fireworks to mark the beginning of the new year.
+Located by the River Tagus, the evening typically involves a big-name band performing and fireworks to mark the beginning of the new year.

-You don’t have to be in the square itself to enjoy the fireworks – somewhere nearby on the river is probably best and less crowded.
+You don't have to be in the square to enjoy the fireworks – somewhere near the river is probably best and less crowded.

-Afterwards, it’s a good plan to head to the Bairro Alto district, about a 15 to 20-minute walk away, where it’s still lively but there’s a better selection of bars that will be open through the night.
+Afterward, it's a good plan to head to the Bairro Alto district, about a 15 to 20-minute walk away, where it's still lively, but a better selection of bars will be open through the night.

 Skiing in Serra da Estrela

-It’s not the biggest ski resort ever but there are four lifts and nine runs and is ideal if you’re into snowboarding or maybe just fancy a day or two on the slopes as part of a larger trip round the country.
-Even if you don’t ski, the park looks stunning at this time of year.
+It's not the biggest ski resort ever, but there are four lifts and nine runs, and it is ideal if you're into snowboarding or maybe just fancy a day or two on the slopes as part of a more extensive trip around the country.
+Even if you don't ski, the park looks stunning this time of year.

 I love Portugal in the winter as it offers infinite possibilities, particularly in the south where the weather is temperate and the coast less crowded than at other times of the year.